JUST PUBLISHED ON AMAZON!

 Table of Contents

 Although you won't find this title on the shelves of brick-and-mortar

-bookstores, by February, you can go into any bookstore in the U.S. and special-order
+bookstores, you can go into any bookstore in the U.S. and special-order

-the book.
-Thanks for asking your library to add this book to their collection.
+please ask your local library to add it to their collection.
+(Available to them

 THIS NEW BOOK by